 We estimate reporting unit fair values using standard business valuation techniques such as discounted cash flows and reference to comparable business transactions and observable fair values of comparable entities.
 The discounted cash flow approach is the principal technique we use.
-We use comparable business transactions and observable fair values of comparable entities as a reasonableness test of our principal technique as we believe that the discounted cash flow approach provides greater detail and opportunity to reflect specific facts, circumstances and economic conditions for each reporting unit.
-Comparable business transactions are often limited in number, the information can be dated, and may require significant adjustments due to differences in the size of the business, markets served, product offered, and other factors.
-We therefore believe that in our circumstances, this makes comparisons to comparable business transactions less reliable than the discounted cash flows method.
+We use comparable business transactions and observable fair values of comparable entities as a reasonableness transactions are observable fair values of comparable entities as a reasonableness test of our principal technique as we believe that the discounted cash flow approach provides greater detail and opportunity to reflect specific facts, circumstances and economic conditions for each reporting unit.
+Comparable business transactions are often limited in number, the information can be dated, and may require significant adjustments due to differences in the size of the business.

+markets served, product offered, and other factors.
+We therefore believe that in our circumstances, this makes comparisons to comparable business transactions less reliable than the discounted cash flows method